 When working with small files, RAM access will provide faster performance.
 Hard Disk access is preferred for larger files.

 During hard disk recording sessions, do not perform other disk intensive operations (such as opening a major application).
 Although Windows is a multitasking operating system, it relies on the cooperation of individual applications and cannot guarantee immediate access to system resources.

-See also: Opening and Saving Wave files, Recorder Mode
+See also: Working with audio files, Recorder Mode